zacharyfried/xnat-deployment-toolkit/README.md

 # XNAT Deployment Toolkit

-Spent a week debugging why 135 researchers couldn't access their brain scans after a server migration.
+Spent a month debugging why 135 researchers couldn't access their brain scans after a server migration.
 Fixed it.
 Here's how.

 ## What Happened